AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-04-05-How-to-set-up-a-Breadfond.md

 <h2>What's a Breadfond?</h2>

 It's important to point out here, that this idea has an analogue in the real world, namely: Broodfonds, which is a concept originating from the Netherlands, and that literally translates to 'Breadfund' in English.
-In essence, the term defines a group of people that bands together to provide and enable each of it's individual members with financial support during times of hardship: https://en.wikipedia.org/wiki/Broodfonds
+In essence, the term defines a group of people that bands together to provide and enable each of it's individual members with financial support during times of hardship.
+There's a little wikipedia entry about them <a href='https://en.wikipedia.org/wiki/Broodfonds'>here</a>.

 For instance, when a member falls sick, they will receive donations (or support in other forms) from the other members of this support system until they are able to get back on their feet again.
 This doesn't necessarily mean that this is how a Breadfund has to behave, it can be setup in many different ways.
 It all depends on the participating members and the dynamic that is agreed upon.
 It is based on consensus.